yuancanqin/yuancanqin.github.io/_posts/2020-04-14-SOMEIP-Plugins-of-Wireshark.md

 ```
 Just a replacement of the "someip." by "someipa." to avoid the Proto bad argument.
 this can bring you get the plugins in your wireshark loading correct at least.
+But the wireshark will get stuck sometimes when loading the trace in it.
-if you get the better Idea about this, PLZ sharing your brilliant idea.
+If you get the better Idea about this, PLZ sharing your brilliant idea.